ahhbiasa/Graph-Theory_Coding-Project-Task/README.md

             best_route = current_route
             best_edges = current_edges
 ```
+**1st For Loop**
+- `itertools.permutations(nodes)`: This generates all possible orderings (permutations) of the `nodes` list.
+The TSP must try all possible routes to find the shortest.
+- `current_route`: The current route starts at the `start_node`, visits each node in the current permutation `perm`, and then returns to the `start_node`.
+- `current_cost`: Tracks the total travel cost of the current route.
+- `current_edges`: Tracks the edges used in the current route.

+**2nd For Loop**
+This loop iterates through pairs of consecutive nodes in the current route and accumulates the travel cost from `adj_matrix[u][v]`.
+It also records the corresponding edge names from `edge_map`.

+**If-Case**
-This loop evaluates all possible routes (permutations of nodes) and calculates the cost for each route.
-If a route has a lower cost than the current minimum, it updates the minimum cost and the best route.
+If the current route has a lower cost than the previously found routes, it becomes the new best route.
+The `min_cost`, `best_route`, and `best_edges` are updated accordingly.

 ### 1.1.8 Adjusting the Best Route for Output
 ```py
     best_route = [node + 1 for node in best_route]
 ```
-Converts the zero-based node indices back to one-based for output.
+Since we used 0-based indexing internally, this converts the `best_route` back to 1-based indexing to match user expectations

 ### 1.1.9 Returning the Result
 ```py
     return min_cost, best_route, best_edges
 ```
+Returns the:
-Returns the minimum cost, the best route, and the edges passed.
+- `min_cost`: The minimum cost of the best route.
+- `best_route`: The order of nodes in the best route.
+- `best_edges`: The edges traversed in the best route.

 <br>